ibm-cloud-docs/databases-for-cassandra/getting-started.md

 - You need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){:new_window}.
 - And a {{site.data.keyword.databases-for-cassandra}} deployment.
 You can provision one from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/services/databases-for-cassandra).
 Give your deployment a memorable name that appears in your account's Resource List.
 - [Set the Admin Password](/docs/databases-for-cassandra?topic=databases-for-cassandra-admin-password) for your deployment.

+Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-cassandra_full}} deployment.

 ## Connecting with DataStax drivers